 The 2015 public-use microdata is the most recent and was released on August 30, 2016.

-- On October 14, the Consumer Expenditure Survey program will present a workshop at the International Atlantic Economic Conference (Washington, DC).
-Attendees will receive "hands-on" training in use of tabular and microdata.
+- On November 19, 2016, the Consumer Expenditure Survey program will present a workshop at the 86th Annual Meeting of the Southern Economic Association (Washington, DC).
+Attendees will receive "hands-on" training in the use of tabular and microdata.
 For details, see http://www.bls.gov/cex/ceconferences.htm ("Northeast").
 For training materials, click here: ZIP

 - NEW Household healthcare spending in 2014 is now available.
 (HTML) (PDF)